 4. Subproject Scope.
 The subproject is formulated under this Investment Program to address gaps in water and sewerage infrastructure in a holistic and integrated manner.
 The main objective of the Investment Program is to improve water efficiency, security and have an important effect on public health.
-Investments under this subproject includes: (i) rehabilitation and augmentation of existing WTP; (ii) construction of service reservoirs; (iii) construction of strategic water network and rehabilitation of water distribution network; (iv) installation of water meters; (v) construction of sewer network and pumping station; and (vi) construction of household and community toilets.
+Investments under this subproject includes: (i) rehabilitation and augmentation of existing WTP; (ii) construction of service reservoirs; (iii) construction of strategic water network and rehabilitation of water distribution network; (iv) installation of water meters; (v) construction of sewer network (72.16 km including 2640 Manholes), 7500 House service connections, pumping station (4 location); and (vi) construction of household and community toilets. and (vii) construction of Sewage Treatment Plant (STP) of 18 MLD capacity

-Implementation Arrangements.
-Karnataka Urban Infrastructure Development & 5.
-Finance Corporation (KUIDFC) is the Executing Agency (EA) responsible for overall technical supervision and execution of all subprojects funded under the Investment Program.
-Implementation activities will be overseen by a separate Program Management Unit (PMU) in its head office at Bangalore, in coordination with its regional office and 2 divisional offices established to to supervise the implementing agencies in each geographical area.
+5. Implementation Arrangements.
+Karnataka Urban Infrastructure Development & Finance Corporation (KUIDFC) is the Executing Agency (EA) responsible for overall technical supervision and execution of all subprojects funded under the Investment Program.
+Implementation activities will be overseen by a separate Program Management Unit (PMU) in its head office at Bangalore, in coordination with its regional office and 2 divisional offices established to supervise the implementing agencies in each geographical area.
 A team of senior technical, administrative and financial officials, including safeguards specialists, will assist the PMU in managing and monitoring Program implementation activities.
 The Implementing Agencies (IA) ULBs.
 Project implementation units (PIUs) dedicated exclusively to the project are set up in each town.
-The PIUs will be staffed by gualified and experienced officers and are responsible for the day-to-day activities of project implementation in the field. and will be under the direct administrative control of the PMU.
+The PIUs will be staffed by qualified and experienced officers and are responsible for the day-to-day activities of project implementation in the field, and will be under the direct administrative control of the PMU.
 Consultant teams are responsible for subproject planning and management and assuring technical quality of design and construction; and designing the infrastructure and supervising construction; and safeguards preparation.